 I introduce us To Detective Spenser and Detective Horton.

 Daphne tells the detectives, “Jacket belongs to her companion, hiking pole too.
-Maybe you can get something else off them, we didn’t handle them much, had gloves on since it was found,” she sticks her hand up and waggles her fingers.
+Maybe you can get something else off them, we didn’t handle them much, had gloves on since it was found.
 We took photos of the area as well, which I sent to your Captain.
 Not much to see, wilderness looks like wilderness, oh, and the GPS coordinates too.”

 Detective Horton, “Where can we go to talk?”